Key information

 Foundation year

-When you successfully complete this year, you'll get a guaranteed place on the first year of the BA (Hons) Business and Human Resource Management degree.
+- When you finish your foundation year successfully, you get a guaranteed place on BA (Hons) Business and Human Resource Management

 The module introduces candidates to the interesting challenges that ICT presents today and covers many anchor points that may serve as a bridge to their interests and lifestyles.